mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 4. $\langle  \boldsymbol{v}, \boldsymbol{v} \rangle \geq 0$ and $\langle  \boldsymbol{v}, \boldsymbol{v} \rangle= 0 \iff \boldsymbol{v} = \boldsymbol{0}$

+Axiom 3 is called the \textbf{symmetric} property of the inner product.
+Intuitively, a product should not depend on the order of the operands.
+Note that for complex vector spaces, this axiom would be \textbf{conjugate symmetry}.
+That is,
+$$\langle \bold{v}, \bold{w} \rangle = \overline{ \langle \bold{w}, \bold{v} \rangle}$$
+The conjugate is used for complex vector spaces.
+In real valued vector spaces, the conjugate can be ignored.
+\\\\
+Axiom 4 is called the \textbf{positive definite} property.
+Intuitively, the product of a vector with itself should be greater than zero.
+Only the zero-vector multiplied by itself should result in the zero-vector.

 Hilbert spaces
 --------------